1. Jacksonville Jaguars Select-Trevor Lawrence-QB-Clemson University

 14. Minnesota Vikings Select-Gregory Rousseau-Edge-University of Miami

 The Vikings need to give Danielle Hunter another pass rusher on the other side of the line and Gregory Rousseau is the perfect player to take on the role.
-He's great athlete that brings rare size and length to the position and with Aaron Rodgers in the division, getting more pass rush on the team is a must.
+He's a great athlete that brings rare size and length to the position and with Aaron Rodgers in the division, getting more pass rush on the team is a must.

 15. New York Giants Select-Jaylen Waddle-WR-University of ALabama

 The New York Giants trade down and grab the last great receiver prospect in the draft in Jaylen Waddle.
 Waddle would probably have been a top 10 selection in this draft if not for an ankle injury that cost him a majority of the season.
-He's speed demon as a receiver and is one of the most dangerous receivers in the draft and he will make a huge impact on special teams as well.
+He's a speed demon as a receiver and is one of the most dangerous receivers in the draft and he will make a huge impact on special teams as well.